carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > ~~~
 > {: .language-python}
 >
-> This will tell you where the python executable for the environment is stored.
+> This will tell you where the python executable for the environment is stored e.g. `/home/neil/miniconda3/bin/python`.
 {: .callout}

 ## Listing existing environments